Easy Cable Socks – free pattern and tutorial

 The video tutorial for the heel turn is here:

 Knit across the heel stitches if required to bring you to the left hand side of the heel ready to pick up 1 stitch for every 2 rows knitted (I picked up 17 stitches).
 Remember that if you made the heel flap bigger you will need to pick up more stitches.
-Knit across the top of the foot in pattern – you will be on round 2 (I usually knit across these stitches on my circular needle at this point), place marker, then pick up 17 stitches (or more or less if required) up the other side of the heel.
+Knit across the top of the foot in pattern – you will be on round 2 (I usually knit across these stitches on my circular needle at this point), place marker, then pick up and knit 1st for every 2 sts knitted up the other side of the heel.
 Knit across the top of the heel then shape gusset as below, placing your second marker at the end of the first set of picked up stitches.

 Note: If you are using DPNs and/or have placed your top of the foot stitches on a stitch holder, you can arrange the needles as follows: Needle 1 for stitches across heel, Needle 2 for picked-up stitches down left side of foot, Needle 3 for stitches across top of the foot (knit stitches off the stitch holder if required), Needle 4 for picked up stitches on the right side of the foot.
 You may find that stitch markers are not required at first.